 - appeal to a wide range of readers of different backgrounds and reading levels

 - connect to high school age readers as well as adults

 - published in 2010 or after (new)

 - be of manageable length (up to 350 pages)

 - be available in paperback and priced affordably

-- be in print and audio, and if possible, in electronic format, large print, Braille, film and translation
+- be in print, audio, and electronic format and, if possible, large print, film, or translation

 - a living author is a consideration, but not a criterion